Elite Pete! Saint Peter's tops Purdue, makes 15 seed history

 C'mon, Coach.
 Let the Peacocks strut their stuff.

-The upsets aren't over yet and the tiny commuter college in Jersey City, New Jersey, is still making March history.
-Next stop, the Elite Eight, a first-time destination for a No. 15 seed in the NCAA Tournament.
+The upsets aren't over yet and the tiny commuter college in Jersey City, New Jersey, is still outperforming all March expectations.
+Next stop: the Elite Eight, a first-time destination for a No. 15 seed in the NCAA Tournament.

 “We’re making history,” Edert said.
 “We’re looking forward to making more history."

-The Peacocks (22-11) added the Boilermakers to their string of upsets and will face either UCLA or North Carolina in the East Region final on Sunday.
+The Peacocks (22-11) added the Boilermakers to their string of upsets and will face North Carolina in the East Region final on Sunday.

 Saint Peter’s had the fans inside the packed Wells Fargo Center on its side from the opening tip and the arena erupted when Banks tied the game 57-all on a turnaround jumper.
 He hit a driving layup with 2:17 left that made it 59-57.